Iron

 Notes

 Wrought iron holds its charge longer than cast.
 Old iron holds it longer than new.
-A railroad spike, if you can find one, carries the weight of ten thousand crossings.
+A railroad spike carries the weight of ten thousand crossings.
+If you can’t find old iron, any iron will do—but there’s something in metal that has been worked, heated, hammered, and used that carries more presence than something fresh from a factory.